Alternating Bias Assisted Annealing of Amorphous Oxide Tunnel Junctions: Results and Discussion

-TEM imaging and EELS analysis of the ABAA-treated sample indicate that the increase in junction resistivity may be attributed to a more uniform barrier structure with reduced point defect density.
-An initial survey of the barrier thickness across each device showed no apparent difference in thickness between processed and unprocessed junctions, and the barrier remains amorphous after processing.
-A low-mag cross-sectional TEM/STEM image and corresponding EDS elemental distribution map are shown in Fig.~\ref{Fig:Fig_TEM}(a-c).
-An amorphous a-AlO$_x$ barrier is observed in the ABAA-treated sample (Fig.~\ref{Fig:Fig_TEM}(d)).
-HAADF-STEM image shows a barrier thickness of approximately 2 nm (Fig. ~\ref{Fig:Fig_TEM}(e)).
+\change Finally, transmission electron microscopy (TEM) imaging and scanning TEM (STEM) with electron energy-loss near-edge structure (ELNES) analysis and high-angle-annual dark-field (HAADF) imaging, respectively were employed.\stopchange These allowed us to investigate morphological changes in the junctions due to the ABAA process.
+Details for this study are provided in \change Supplementary Note 7\stopchange.
+These studies indicate that the increase in junction resistivity may be attributed to a more uniform barrier structure with reduced point defect density.
+A low-mag cross-sectional TEM/STEM image and corresponding EDS elemental distribution map are shown in Fig.~\ref{Fig:Fig_TEM}(a-c) showing that a-AlO$_x$ barrier is still amorphous in the ABAA-treated sample (Fig.~\ref{Fig:Fig_TEM}(d)), and the HAADF-STEM image shows a barrier thickness of approximately 2 nm (Fig. ~\ref{Fig:Fig_TEM}(e)).

 While the ABAA technique does not appear to change the amorphous nature of the barrier from visual inspection, the chemical analysis tells a different story.
 We see a much more homogeneous chemistry in the ABAA-treated a-AlO$_x$ than in untreated junctions.
 Our previous research showed that the distance between two main peaks labeled as A and B in Fig.~\ref{Fig:Fig_TEM}(f-g), close to approximately 77.5 eV and 80 eV of the Al L23 energy-loss near edge structure (ELNES) respectively, can be used to analyze the coordination number of Al \cite{ALD_Oh_2024, BouchetAluminaUltraMicroscopy2003,FritzAlOxNanostructureScientificReports2018,FritzStructureMechancialAlOxPhysRevMater2019, KimotoCoordinationAl203APL2003,WeigelHRTEMJofPhysCondMat2008}.
 Specifically, the Al L3 edges (peak A) tends to shift to higher energy as Al coordination numbers increase.
 For untreated junctions, a spatial variation in coordination number across the a-AlO$_x$ barrier from the untreated junction (Fig.~\ref{Fig:Fig_TEM}(g)) \cite{ALD_Oh_2024} is demonstrated and considered as a potential decoherence source.
 In contrast, the ABAA-treated junction shows a uniform distribution of Al coordination number through the barrier, as the peak positions of A and B remain unchanged across the a-AlO$_x$ layer, as shown in Fig.~\ref{Fig:Fig_TEM}(f).
 This may originate from the migration/recombination of charged point defects induced by the alternating bias field \cite{DislocationMotionLiNatureMaterials2023} giving rise to a more chemically homogeneous barrier layer.
 This effect may increase the effective barrier height of the tunnel junction leading to the observed increase in resistance.